uncenter/uncenter.dev/README.md

 - `utils/`: scripts, utilities, & plugins:
   - `utils/dicts/`: dictionary text files for spell-checking (cSpell)
-  - `utils/plugins/`: plugins for 11ty, imported in various places - currently holds `shikier.js` for syntax highlighting and `markdown.js` as the Markdown library
+  - `utils/plugins/`: plugins for 11ty, imported in various places - currently holds `shikier.js` for syntax highlighting, `markdown.js` as the Markdown library, and `prevImg/` for generating preview images
 - `images/`: images for posts and pages, optimized during build
 - `src/`: the source files for 11ty
   - `src/_data/`: data files - `inlined.js` holds minified CSS and JS files for inlining in templates, `now.js` fetches the current date and time, and the other three JSON & JS files hold metadata for projects and in general